auralshin/auralshin/README.md

 </div>
 </p>

 #### I'm a full stack web developer.
-I'm proficient in ReactJs, VueJs, NextJs, NodeJs
+I'm proficient in ReactJs,NuxtJs, VueJs, NextJs, NodeJs
 #### And have experience with animation library such as lottie js and material.
 <p>
 <div class="hello">